renatamarques97/renatamarques97/README.md

 ### Hi there 👋

 My name is Renata Marques.
-I am a Software Developer and Computer Scientist with hands-on experience working with Ruby and Javascript in fast paced agile environments.
+I am a Software Developer and Computer Scientist with hands-on experience working with Ruby and JavaScript in fast-paced agile environments.
 I've worked in a wide variety of companies and business domains, building scalable software, mostly working on improving existing and legacy applications.
-Open source enthusiastic.
+Open source enthusiast.

-I like to build things with Ruby, Javascript, Ruby on Rails, ReactJs, GatsbyJs, Git, PostgreSQL, Redis, Rest, and GraphQL.
+I enjoy building things with Ruby, JavaScript, Ruby on Rails, ReactJS, GatsbyJS, Git, PostgreSQL, Redis, REST, and GraphQL.

 I also write technical blog posts on [dev.to](https://dev.to/renatamarques97).

-I organize an event in my city, the group is called [GuruPI](https://gurupi.netlify.app/), which is focused on Ruby ecosystem but we discuss everything related to technology.

-In my free time I like to watch and discuss about movies and TV shows, to read books, to listen to music, to photopraph and make some videos.
+In my free time, I enjoy watching and discussing movies and TV shows, reading books, listening to music, taking photographs, and creating videos.

 Would you like to find me?